hsiaofongw/go-controllers/README.md

 go install sigs.k8s.io/controller-tools/cmd/controller-gen@latest
 ```

-Note: if `$GOPATH` is not defined in your shell profile, define it in the shell's startup script, if `$GOPATH/bin` is not in the `$PATH`, include it as well.
+Note: If `$GOPATH` is not defined in your shell profile, define it in the shell's startup script.
+If `$GOPATH/bin` is not in the `$PATH`, include it as well.

 ## Build

-After all dependencies are in position:
+After all dependencies are in place:

 ```sh
 # NOTE: PICK A TEST Kubernetes CLUSTER for testing.